agmangas/mlops-poc/README.md

 mc: <DEBUG> Response Time:  3.774223ms
 ```

-To deploy an inference service on KServe we need to:
+In KServe, an `InferenceService` is the entity that encapsulates the low-level components that are required to deploy an AI model to production, for example, a model storage initializer, a _predictor_ service, and a _transformer_ service.
+More specifically, to deploy an `InferenceService` we need to:

 * Upload the `model.joblib` and `transformer.joblib` files to the object storage service.
 * Create the `Secret` and `ServiceAccount` resources required by KServe to connect to MinIO.
-* Create the `InferenceService` resource, including the appropriate `transformer` pre-processing step.
+* Create the `InferenceService` resource, including the `transformer` pre-processing step.

 These steps can be automated with the `deploy_service.py` script, which takes the following arguments: